shubham1091/Python_for_everybody/Getting_Started/Chapter_Four/reading.md

 ## Building our Own Functions

-- We createa new function using the def keyword followed by optional<br>
+- We create new function using the def keyword followed by optional<br>
   parameters in parentheses
 - We indent the body of the function
 - This <span style="color:#f6fc2d">defines </span> the function but <span style="color:#ed971f">does not</span> execute the body of the function